AzerPilavdzic/loop-cURL-request-GUI/README.md

-# Loop cURL Request GUI
+Loop cURL Request GUI

-A small Python GUI tool for running cURL requests in a loop with notifications and logging.
+A small Python GUI tool for running cURL requests in a loop with desktop notifications and automatic logging.

-Simple cURL Runner with GUI and Auto-Loop This tool provides a lightweight Python GUI for running cURL requests on Linux (Debian/Ubuntu).
+🚀 Simple cURL Runner with GUI + Auto-Loop

+This tool provides a lightweight Python GUI for repeatedly executing any cURL command on Linux (Debian/Ubuntu).

-You can paste any cURL command, choose an interval in minutes, and start an automated background loop.
+⭐ Features

+🖥️ Paste any cURL command directly into the GUI

+⏱️ Choose a loop interval (in minutes)

+🔁 Runs your cURL command automatically in the background

+🔔 Desktop notifications on each execution (notify-send)

-Each loop execution shows a desktop notification (notify-send) and logs the full API response to a file.
+📄 Full API response logging saved to a file

-The loop automatically stops when the GUI window is closed.
+❌ Loop stops automatically when you close the GUI

-Run command with:
+▶️ Command
 python3 curl_loop_gui.py